“Some people try to be tall by cutting off the heads of others.” –Paramahansa Yogananda

-Here are five common tactics bullies use to extort undue influence and power, with references from my book How to Handle Aggressive, Intimidating, and Controlling People.
+Here are five common tactics bullies use to extort undue influence and power, with references from my book How to Handle Aggressive, Intimidating, and Controlling People and and How to Communicate Effectively and Handle Difficult People.
 A bully may utilize one or more of the following methods to inflict harm, while deriving pleasure from the suffering of the victim.

 1. Physical bullying.
 This refers to the use of physical intimidation, threat, harassment, and/or harm.
 Examples of physical bullying include physical attack, simulated violence (such as raising a fist as if to strike, or throwing objects near a person), extortion, date rape, marital rape, domestic violence, sexual harassment at work, personal space violation, physical space entrapment, physical size domination, and numerical domination (ganging up on a victim).

 “I had my bully, and it was excruciating.
 Not only the bully, but the intimidation I felt." –Robert Cormier